halesyy/solving-asd-coin/attempts/ThoughtProcess1.md

 Ok, Problem 3.

+"1947-2022 - 75 - REVEAL AND PROTECT - AUSTRALIAN SIGNALS DIRECTORATE"

 From Problem 2, we have a 7x5 matrix.
 This equals 35, but the full string is 70 in length which would be 7x10.
 I'll attempt to break it down into two 7x5 chunks.

+7 5 = 75 years.

 Full string:
 BGOAMVOEIATSIRLNGTTNEOGRERGXNTEAIFCECAIEOALEKFNR5LWEFCHDEEAEEE7NMDRXX5

+BGOAMVOEIATSIRLNGTTNEOGRERGXNTEAIFC
+ECAIEOALEKFNR5LWEFCHDEEAEEE7NMDRXX5

+Breaking it down into x7 matrixes:
+BGOAMVO
+EIATSIR
+LNGTTNE
+OGRERGX
+NTEAIFC

+Transcribed into:

+Belonging To A great team striving For excellence we make a difference xa5d75

+ECAIEOA
+LEKFNR5
+LWEFCHD
+EEAEEE7
+NMDRXX5

 Breaking it down into x5 matrixes:
 BGOAM